 What is a workload in New Relic?

 New Relic monitors a wide range of entities and data, from client-side applications and back-end APIs, to the underlying infrastructure.
 To make sense of this large data set, New Relic One gives you the ability to create and monitor workloads.
-A workload represents a group of entities that work together to provide a digital service.

-Here are some examples of workloads:
+Here are some workload examples:

-- A serverless application that includes: an API gateway, a few serverless functions, and a managed database and storage.
+- A serverless application that includes an API gateway, a few serverless functions, and a managed database and storage.

 - A browser application and the back-end APIs that support it.